Risperdal Dosage

 The dosage of RISPERDAL® should be individualized according to the response and tolerability of the patient.
 The total daily dose of RISPERDAL® can be administered once daily, or half the total daily dose can be administered twice daily.

-Dosing should be initiated at 0.25 mg per day for patients < 20 kg and 0.5 mg per day for patients ≥ 20 kg.
-After a minimum of four days from treatment initiation, the dose may be increased to the recommended dose of 0.5 mg per day for patients < 20 kg and 1 mg per day for patients ≥ 20 kg.
-This dose should be maintained for a minimum of 14 days.
-In patients not achieving sufficient clinical response, dose increases may be considered at ≥ 2-week intervals in increments of 0.25 mg per day for patients < 20 kg or 0.5 mg per day for patients ≥ 20 kg.
-Caution should be exercised with dosage for smaller children who weigh less than 15 kg.
+For patients with body weight less than 20 kg, initiate dosing at 0.25 mg per day.
+For patients with body weight greater than or equal to 20 kg, initiate dosing at 0.5 mg per day.
+After a minimum of four days, the dose may be increased to the recommended dose of 0.5 mg per day for patients less than 20 kg and 1.0 mg per day for patients greater than or equal to 20 kg.
+Maintain this dose for a minimum of 14 days.
+In patients not achieving sufficient clinical response, the dose may be increased at intervals of 2 weeks or greater, in increments of 0.25 mg per day for patients less than 20 kg, or increments of 0.5 mg per day for patients greater than or equal to 20 kg.
+The effective dose range is 0.5 mg to 3 mg per day.
+No dosing data are available for children who weigh less than 15 kg.

-Once sufficient clinical response has been achieved and maintained, consideration should be given to gradually lowering the dose to achieve the optimal balance of efficacy and safety.
+Once sufficient clinical response has been achieved and maintained, consider gradually lowering the dose to achieve the optimal balance of efficacy and safety.
 The physician who elects to use RISPERDAL® for extended periods should periodically re-evaluate the long-term risks and benefits of the drug for the individual patient.

 Patients experiencing persistent somnolence may benefit from a once-daily dose administered at bedtime or administering half the daily dose twice daily, or a reduction of the dose.